EwoutH/urban-self-driving-effects/paper/paper.md

 Perceived costs show a largely the same patterns, but in this case the more comprehensive policies (4 and 7, 8) are able to reduce the perceived costs somewhat in scenarios 1, 2 and 7.
 In all other scenarios and all other policies generally increase the perceived costs, showing again that there is no silver bullet.
 Something with parking?

-# 6. Conclusions
-_Objective answers from the results and how they answer the research question_
+### 5.4 Overview

-# 7. Discussion
+# 6. Discussion
 _What do the results mean, what are the implications, what are the limitations_

+# 7. Conclusions
+_Objective answers from the results and how they answer the research question, considering everything_

 # Appendices
 ## Appendix A: Model description